d-g-h/d-g-h.github.io/.content/2015-05-13-Gulp-Static-Site-Generator.md

 ![Gulp running in terminal](https://www.dropbox.com/s/l1z33fqfyetcd0p/gulpBrowserSync.gif?raw=1)

-*Updated: June 22, 2015 for es6+*

 ### Why?
 ```sh
 gulp
 ```
-A site should be simple.
-I should be able to use a daily used language to highlight some thoughts about sharing information digitally.
-A site of this natural should also be not based on my sole opinion, but rather, it should be corrected, or duplicated, or replicated by anyone.
-Source control, and centralized repository, namely GitHub at this time should help with that.
-Markdown should help with writing, separating presentation and the content.

-To run the file below, you will need to either node or iojs(2.10), which is what I have started to run.
-The idea here to run checks on files on file changes, and to see changes immediately, and to regenerate all the content.
-For my purposes this is perfect for the 4-6 posts I plan on writing for the year.
+This site is simple.
+It’s based on [an easy-to-read and easy-to-write as is feasible](http://daringfireball.net/projects/markdown/syntax#philosophy) language (markdown) to share information.
+It can be corrected, or duplicated, or replicated by anyone over at https://github.com/d-g-h/d-g-h.github.com

 ### How?

-#### es6+
+The dependencies are [iojs](https://iojs.org/)(2.31), and everything in `package.json`.

+Run `npm install`.

+The idea here is to watch for file changes, and then recompile all related styles, scripts, and content.

+##### current es6 version
 ```js
 import path from 'path';
 import gulp from 'gulp';